 In 3rd place as NYC’s top high schools with a calculated average standard score of 87.22, Bronx High School of Science is an elite public high school in NYC which boasts of having trained scientists, authors, business executives, and academic leaders.
 Its graduates have won eight Nobel Prizes and six Pulitzer Prizes.

 Our Top 3 list of the best colleges in New York City is based on QS Top Universities.
 The list includes world-class universities that have gained top rankings not only in NYC but in the whole world.

 Ranked first in NYC and 14th in the world, Cornell University is the best university in New York City and one of the finest in the United States.
 The university is a member of the prestigious Ivy League group, offering an extensive range of academic and vocational courses.
 It is also known as the first university in the United States to offer a degree in veterinary medicine and to teach modern Far-Eastern languages.

-Columbia University is another member of the prestigious Ivy League, and ranking 16th in the QS World University Rankings and 9th in the United States.
+Columbia University is another member of the prestigious Ivy League, and it ranks 16th in the QS World University Rankings and 9th in the United States.
 The university is a world leader in the center of research and has a strong offering across the full subject spectrum.
-It has the third largest international student population among all universities in the US, with 35percent of its 32,400 students coming from outside the country.
-One of its famous alumni is former US President Barack Obama.
+It has the third largest international student population among all universities in the US, with 35 percent of its 32,400 students coming from outside the country.
+One of its famous alumni is former US President, Barack Obama.